BlockCat/eve_api/README.txt

     Jabber settings page at admin/settings/omni_eve_api/jabber.

  2. Enter all the information as requested in the fields.
-Be sure to tick the checkbox "Enable Jabber Connection" and click on "Submit".
+Be sure to tick the check box "Enable Jabber Connection" and click on "Submit".

- 3. You will be notified if the connection to the Jabber server is successfull.
+ 3. You will be notified if the connection to the Jabber server is successful.